Tessa Jowell: In government

 Jowell was appointed as Minister of State in the Department of Health following the 1997 Labour electoral landslide.
 As the first Minister for Public Health she championed cross-sectoral action to improve health and reduce inequalities, initially set out in her green paper "Our Healthier Nation".
 She moved, again as Minister of State, to the Department for Education and Employment in 1999.

 She was appointed Secretary of State at the Department for Culture, Media and Sport following the 2001 election, replacing the sacked Chris Smith.
 One of her main concerns as Culture Secretary was television broadcasting.
-She blocked the BBC's plans for the digital channel BBC3, on the grounds that they were insufficiently different from commercial offerings, and imposed extra conditions on BBC News 24 after it was criticized on the same grounds by the Lambert Report.
+She blocked the BBC's plans for the digital channel BBC Three, on the grounds that they were insufficiently different from commercial offerings, and imposed extra conditions on BBC News 24 after it was criticized on the same grounds by the Lambert Report.
 She was responsible for the Communications Act 2003 which established a new media regulator, Ofcom.
 It also relaxed regulations on ownership of British television stations, though, following a rebellion in the House of Lords, a 'public interest' test was introduced as a compromise.

 In July 2003, she launched an overhaul of the National Lottery.
 She dealt with complaints that the lottery had been directed to fund programmes that should have been covered by mainstream taxation.
 In 2001 Arts Council England announced changes to how funding would be distributed and she supported this.
 She oversaw the restructuring of the Arts funding system but lost out in the 2004/5 spending round, when there was a cut in her departmental budget.
 In 2004 a tax loophole was closed around film production in Britain.